Body movement, bat path, and ball trajectory captured together, automatically. Get the complete picture you need to develop athletes with confidence.

-Theia3D turns everyday training footage into clear, usable swing data with a fast, three-step, markerless workflow.
-No sensors, no lab setup, and no extra workload on staff—just trustworthy data coaches can put to work right away.
+Theia3D turns everyday training footage into clear, usable data with a fast, three-step, markerless workflow.
+No sensors, no lab setup, and no extra workload on staff.
+Just trustworthy data coaches can put to work right away.

 Use a standard wand or your proprietary Theia3D calibration board (shipped at purchase) for flawless and fully automatic motion capture setup.
 This minimizes errors and optimizes data collection, ensuring top-tier accuracy.